 The Ulverston Canal was once the starting-point for steamers to Liverpool, passenger ships to Scotland and London.

-The canal was closed down for good in the early 20th-century.
+The canal closed down for good in the early 20th-century.

-Today the canal still plays a role in the day to day life of the town; the towpath is a popular place to go for a stroll.
+Today the canal still plays a role in the day-to-day life of the market town town of Ulverston; the towpath is a popular place to go for a stroll.

 We invite you to stay at Lothlorien